Defeating Negative Thoughts

 Your thinking “Ha, if only it were that easy”, right?
 In some ways, it is.
 You just need the right tools and practice to do so!
 Tools and strategies such as:

 One of the first things that you can do to stop these unwelcome thoughts it to simply notice when they arise.
 Oftentimes, we do notice them, but do not acknowledge them for what they are, ANTS.
 Therefore, we let them fester and snowball until they take over.
 The simple act of noticing these thoughts for what they are is powerful.
-Here is a wonderful resource for understanding the kind of ANT you typically may have.
-Educating yourself on this is half the battle!

 2.Recognize effects on your mind, body, emotions, and actions.